jpbberry/EZPZdb/db/README.md

-This is where all the folders named by entree filled with different values are stored
+This is where all the folders named by entry filled with different values are stored